Anarchism in Bulgaria: Early developments

-During the April Uprising of 1876, Georgi Benkovski led guerrillas in the capture of Panagyurishte and ran the city as a commune, influenced by the Paris Commune.
+During the late 19th century, prominent figures of the Bulgarian National Revival, including Lyuben Karavelov and Hristo Botev, first came into contact with anarchism.
+Under the influence of Russian anarchist Mikhail Bakunin, Bulgarians joined the International Workingmen's Association (IWA) and participated in the uprisings of the Paris Commune and Herzegovina.
+Botev himself was inspired by Bakunin to take anarchist communism back to Bulgaria, where he communicated the philosophy through his poetry.
+Anarchists also went on to participate in the movement for the liberation of Bulgaria from the Ottoman Empire, with Botev being killed during the April Uprising of 1876.
+During the uprising, Georgi Benkovski led guerrillas in the capture of Panagyurishte and ran the city as a commune, influenced by the Paris Commune.
 All cattle were brought under common ownership, food was handed out for free and money was abolished, while non-essential goods were distributed by a system of labour vouchers.
 But the implementation of a truly self-managed economy was halted after 10 days, when the Ottoman Empire re-captured the city from the Bulgarians.
-In the wake of the uprising's suppression, a number of Bulgarian anarchists, including Mile Popyordanov, took an active part in popular struggles against Ottoman rule and during the period of the principality of Bulgaria.